speedracer05/python-api-challenge/README.md

 I wrote a Python script to visualize the weather of 800+ cities across the world of varying distances from the equator.

-A [Python library](https://pypi.python.org/pypi/citipy) and [OpenWeatherMap API](https://openweathermap.org/api) was used to randomly generate 1,500 geo-coordinates and find nearby cities.
+In Part I, a [Python library](https://pypi.python.org/pypi/citipy) and [OpenWeatherMap API](https://openweathermap.org/api) was used to randomly generate 1,500 geo-coordinates and find nearby cities.
 City names then were transformed into geo-coordinates, with current, local weather conditions.
 Check jupyter notebook to see my Python script [here]https://github.com/speedracer05/python-api-challenge/tree/main/WeatherPy

-A humidity heatmap was created using JavaScript API to overlay onto Google Maps,
+In Part II, a humidity heatmap was created using JavaScript API to overlay onto Google Maps,

 Now it was time to look for my next vacation.
 Summer-like weather criteria was then used to programatically filter, and select a dozen cities for my next adventure.
 City geo-coordinates were used to find nearby lodging  Cities were automatically selected by using  to filter the cities.  .
 The Google Places API was used to find lodging within 5,000 meters located nearby the